ALEX ON THE ISSUES

 RENT AND ENERGY ASSISTANCE

-Too many Oregonians are just one missed paycheck away from eviction or living without power.
-While large-scale housing and energy reforms are critical, we must also deliver immediate, direct relief to those struggling right now.
-As Governor, I will implement Direct Rent Payments and Direct Energy Payments for low- and middle-income Oregonians—fast, flexible assistance that helps people stay housed, safe, and stable.
+Too many Oregonians live just one missed paycheck away from eviction or sitting in the dark without power.
+While large-scale housing and energy reforms are essential, people also need immediate, direct relief when hardship hits — support that keeps families housed, safe, and stable in real time.

 PRODUCER'S LEGACY FUND

-The Producer’s Legacy Fund will be administered through a new state-level office in partnership with Oregon’s Department of Agriculture and Oregon Department of Fish and Wildlife, with advisory input from real producers across all regions of the state.
-This is not just a program—it’s an investment in Oregon’s future.
-It will protect our economy
+Administration could occur through a dedicated state-level office operating in partnership with the Oregon Department of Agriculture and the Oregon Department of Fish and Wildlife, with advisory input from working producers across all regions of the state.
+The purpose is not expansion for its own sake, but continuity — protecting livelihoods, strengthening local economies, and ensuring Oregon’s food systems remain in Oregon hands.